frankban/jujushell-charm/README.md

 This charm sets the following states:

-* jaas-shell.installed --- set when the installed hook completes.
+* juju-shell.installed --- set when the installed hook completes.

 ## Current status